TanCodeX/OpenSc0ut/README.md

 ## How It Works

-The application uses the GitHub API to search for repositories associated with India.
-You can filter repositories by:
+The application provides a powerful interface to search GitHub repositories with multiple filtering options:

-- Location (India)
+- Location-based filtering (optional)
-- Programming language
+- Multiple programming language selection
-- Issue labels (Good First Issue, Help Wanted, etc.)
-- Sort by stars, forks, or recent activity
+- Comprehensive label filtering
+- Advanced sorting options
+- Real-time search updates with pagination

+The search results are presented in a modern, card-based layout with essential repository information and direct links to issues and the repository.

 ## Contributing